 Slight shrinkage after washing

 The only slight drawback to these extra-soft sheets?
 They can shrink slightly after a wash.
 However, it shouldn’t be enough to affect how they fit on your bed, based on our own testing experience.

-Price at time of publish: $160 for a Queen set
+Price at time of publish: $188 for queen set

 Smooth, soft TENCEL lyocell